National Immigrant Justice Center

 - In accord with the ethical standards required of the legal profession, the Code of Professional Responsibility, preserves client confidentiality, accounts for client monies and avoids conflict of interest.

 - Maintains complete and accurate client records.
 Prepares timely statistical reports.
-Conducts quarterly case audits for presentation and review of the Supervisor.
+Conducts regular case audits for presentation and review of the Supervisor.

 - Participates in training on immigration procedures as assigned by the Supervisor.
 May conduct training sessions as assigned by the Supervisor.